feathersjs/feathers/index.md

 ### Hooks

-Another option is the [feathers-hooks](https://github.com/feathersjs/feathers-hooks) plugin which allows you to asynchronously hook in before or after a service method executes.
+Another option is the [feathers-hooks](https://github.com/feathersjs/feathers-hooks) plugin which allows you to add asynchronous hooks before or after a service method call.
+Hooks work similar to Express middleware.
+Pass an object to `service.before(obj)` or `service.after(obj)` with all service methods that you want to hook into with one or more functions that get passed a `hook` object and a `next` callback.
+The following example adds a hook that converts our Todo data and makes sure that nobody submits anything that we don't use:

 > npm install feathers-hooks